-Incorporated on May 10, 1972, ‘Little Tyke’ Creative Child Care, Inc. is celebrating its 40th anniversary of providing a quality foundation for our most precious resource in North Texas; children.
-Starting with the first child care center in Richland Hills, the locally owned and operated company will also be celebrating the 1st anniversary of their corporate offices being housed at a new property in Richland Hills.
+Incorporated on May 10, 1972, ‘Little Tyke’ Creative Child Care, Inc. is celebrating its 50th anniversary of providing a quality foundation for our most precious resource in North Texas; children.
+Starting with the first child care center in Richland Hills, the locally owned and operated company will also be celebrating the 11th anniversary of their corporate offices being housed in Richland Hills.

 The centers and staff focused on offering a nurturing and fun learning atmosphere, stimulating the child’s intellectual development as well as providing opportunities for emotional, social and physical growth.
 The Little’s worked tirelessly to keep the centers up with the times, the regulations and technology.